vmrichert/Project_I/README.md

 Machines within the network can only be accessed by each other.

-- Which machine did you allow to access your ELK VM?
-Web-1, Web-2 and Web-3 send traffic to the Elk server.
+- Web-1, Web-2 and Web-3 send traffic to the Elk server.
 It also allows TCP traffic from port 5601.

-What was its IP address?
 	Web-1 10.0.0.5
 	Web-2 10.0.0.6
 	Web-3 10.0.0.7